Tech-at-DU/BotShop-iOS/P08-Styling/content.md

 slug: adding-style
 ---

+Currently the app has a bulky design and an oddly X-mas color scheme to it.
+This is mainly to help you see how various parts come to be during development.

+In this section, you will be customizing the app further and making it your own.

 # Adding Custom Colors
 Having a nice color scheme can do a lot to make your app feel more put together and polished.
 You can check out websites like: